Exclusively pumping, also known as Eping, is a way for a mother to continue to give her baby breast milk when breastfeeding has failed or is delayed.

-Most mothers resort to formula feeding when breastfeeding problems arise, not knowing that it is possible to feed their baby, their precious breast milk via bottle or alternative feeding methods.
+Most mothers resort to formula feeding when breastfeeding problems arise, not knowing that feeding their baby their precious breast milk via a bottle or alternative feeding methods is possible.

-To all those mothers out there, who have faced the odds and persisted in pumping exclusively, congratulations!
-You are a dedicated mother and should feel very proud of yourself.
+Congratulations to all those mothers out there who have faced the odds and persisted in pumping exclusively!

 Why Some Moms Resort to Exclusively Pumping Breast Milk

 - Babies are premature and are kept in ICU.

 - Some mothers may have extreme problems concerning concave or flat nipples.